-Here are all the sides competing at the Rugby world Cup this year
+Here are all the international sides competing at the Rugby World Cup this year

-The Rugby World Cup is almost upon us, with the event in France kicking off 8 September, and finishing up on 28 October, this year.
+The Rugby World Cup is finally upon us, with the event in France kicking off 8 September, and finishing up on 28 October.
+It’s go time!

 Who is playing at Rugby World Cup 2023?